tingli-shen/Stock-and-Weather-Data-Crawle/README.md

 # Stock and Weather Data Crawler
 ## Stock data
-The code can crawl the stock data(see stock.xlsx) of United States Natural Gas Fund.
+*stock.py* can crawl the stock data(see stock.xlsx) of United States Natural Gas Fund.

 Company name can be changed for differenct needs.
 ## Weather data